 Unfortunately, we don’t have much in the way of happy news for our 50th issue – but as always, there is still light at the end of the tunnel.
-This week, we’ve got lawsuits filed on behalf of InventHelp customers who were scammed out of their hard-earned cash and car insurance companies that may be shorting policyholders on the money they get after totaling their vehicles.
+This week, we’ve got lawsuits filed against car insurance companies that may be shorting policyholders on the money they get after totaling their vehicles.
 Plus, we’ve got the latest on Claire’s beauty products, that massive college admissions bribery scandal, and more.

 Look, if you totaled your car, you’re already having a rough enough time – at least the insurance claim could proceed smoothly.
 But allegations are now surfacing that some car insurance companies are failing to include the cost of sales tax and certain fees when paying out claims for totaled vehicles, leaving drivers without the full amount they need to replace their vehicles.
 Now, attorneys are looking to see if a class action can be filed to help policyholders get back the difference between what they were paid and what they should have been paid.
 Read up on the situation here.

 Our settlements page is always being updated.
 Have you checked to see if you're covered by any open settlements?
 You can also check out the latest settlements as they happen by following us on Twitter.